diagrams/diagrams-doc/doc/vector.rst

 Constructing vectors
 --------------------

-Vectors in two dimensions have the type `V2 N`.
+Vectors in two dimensions have the type `V2 n`.
 (One can also work with other vector spaces with any number of dimensions; in this tutorial we'll stick to the 2D case.)